MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUnifiedGroupMove.md

 ### -Force

 Force the cmdlet to run.
+This ignores all warings blocks and validations.
+It is only recommended if the administrator only wishes to preserve data and is not intersted in checks for applications, Business Connectivity Services, or other functionalities.

 ```yaml
 Type: SwitchParameter